MV Conister: Service life

 The ship entered service with Zillah Shipping & Trading Co Ltd, Liverpool, in 1955 and was named Brentfield.

 Brentfield was subsequently sold in 1958 to Coast Lines Ltd, Liverpool, and then in 1965 to Burns & Laird Lines Ltd, Glasgow.
 Sold back to Coast Lines Ltd in 1968, her services were retained until she was again sold, this time to the Belfast Steamship Company in 1972, and renamed the Spaniel.

 In the early 1970s containerization resulted in a marked upsurge in freight business to and from the Isle of Man.
-In 1973 alone, there was a 31 percent rise in cargo.
+In 1973 alone, there was a 31 per cent rise in cargo.
 It was first expected that Peveril, operating alongside Ramsey would be able to meet this demand and the company sold their other general cargo vessel, Fenella at the beginning of 1973.
 However, the majority of cargo shipping soon switched to containers, and given Ramsey's deficiencies in handling containerized cargoes, it became apparent that a second container vessel would be needed to expedite matters.
 The Spaniel was chartered as a container ship by the Steam Packet Company early in 1973, and bought outright by them in November of that year.